NVIDIA/NeMo/README.md

 creating the job (number of replicas).

-To train with fewer or a different number of nodes, the relevant parameters (e.g. `accumulate_grad_batches`) can be adjusted either in the yaml config file or from the command line.
+To train with fewer or a different number of nodes, the relevant parameters can be adjusted either in the yaml config file or from the command line.
 More on this in [section 4.6](#46-resuming-training-from-fewer-nodes).
 For Base Command Platform, multi-node jobs are required to have at least two nodes so that is the minimum number of nodes we can train with.

 **5B configuration:**

-The 5B model uses 20 nodes with 8 GPUs per node by default, and fp16 data type for training, and can be trained in about one week.
+The 5B model uses 20 nodes with 8 GPUs per node by default, and bf16 data type for training, and can be trained in about one week.
 The model includes 24 transformer layers, a hidden size of 4096, and 32 attention heads.
 The sequence length is 2048, and the optimizer is Adam.
 This model uses tensor